-- Mastered each of the program competencies as indicated on each Skills Student Performance Objective check sheet. - Passed notebook inspection as indicated by OPOTC guidelines. - Maintained 100% attendance rate. - All outstanding balances on the student account have been certified as paid. - All equipment and/or materials owned by the school that were assigned to the student have been returned and accounted for by the program coordinator. - Complete the required financial aid exit interview.
+- Mastered each of the program competencies as indicated on each skills Proficiency Testing Record check sheet. - Passed notebook inspection as indicated by OPOTC guidelines. - Maintained 100% attendance rate. - All outstanding balances on the student account have been certified as paid. - All equipment and/or materials owned by the school that were assigned to the student have been returned and accounted for by the program coordinator or the program coordinators designee. - Complete the required financial aid exit interview.